PySiPMGUI: A Universal Python-Based Software for Photodetector I-V Quality Assurance: From Underground Dark Matter Searches to Astroparticle Cherenkov Cameras: Results and Validation

 To cross-check the model, we evaluated the current contributions at $-26~^\circ\mathrm{C}$, where the SRH fraction is 99.9\% and the diffusion fraction is 0.1\%, which is consistent with theoretical expectations (see figure~\ref{fig:sipm_temp_curr}).
-The fitted values of the parameters $m$ and $n$ are 2.3 and 0.9, respectively, which are also consistent with the theory discussed earlier in Section~\ref{sec:temp_dark}.
+The fitted values of the parameters $m$ and $n$ are 2.3 and 0.9, respectively, which are also consistent with the theory discussed earlier in section~\ref{sec:temp_dark}.
 However, the relatively high value of $m = 2.3$ suggests that, for accurate modeling of dark-current additional process, such as electric-field-induced contributions, should be included in the dark current modelling, as described in~\cite{Engelmann_2016}.
-The gain parameter $\beta$ is found to be 0.0078~$\mathrm{K^{-1}}$, which is close to the value of 0.008~$\mathrm{K^{-1}}$ reported in the manufacturer's datasheet \cite{onsemi_sipm_datasheet_2022}.

-As suggested in~\cite{pagano}, the activation energy can be determined by neglecting the $T^{3/n}$ term in equation~\ref{eq:arr_eq}, since it has a weak dependence on the dark current $I_{\mathrm{SRH/Diff}}$ \cite{Sze_Ng_Physics_Semiconductor_Devices}.
-Thus, by retaining only the exponential (Arrhenius) term and linearising the expression, the slope yields the activation energy in different temperature regions as shown below: